camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 The command does not install Web Modeler by default.
 To enable Web Modeler, refer to the [installation instructions](#install-web-modeler) below.

-Notice that this Kubernetes cluster can have services that are already running; Camunda components are simply installed as another set of services.
+Notice that your Kubernetes cluster might already host several services or applications; Camunda components add an additional set of resources within the same cluster.
+You can deploy them into a new namespace dedicated to Camunda 8 within your Kubernetes cluster.

-Installing all the components in a cluster requires all Docker images to be downloaded to the remote cluster.
-Depending on which Cloud provider you are using, the time it will take to fetch all the images will vary.
+Installing all the components in a cluster requires all Docker images to be downloaded to the cluster.
+The time to fetch Docker images may differ based on your Cloud provider.

 Review the progress of your deployment by checking if the Kubernetes pods are up and running with the following: